Monica Rambeau: From Pulsar to Nextwave

 When Genis-Vell wanted to establish a new identity for himself, he began calling himself Photon.
 Rambeau confronted him but decided to let Genis keep the Photon alias after she came up with a name she liked better, Pulsar.

-Rambeau later led the Nextwave team, part of the Highest Anti-Terrorism Effort (H.A.T.E.), against Unusual Weapons of Mass Destruction created by the Beyond Corporation© where she avoided using a code name and wore a new uniform.
+Rambeau later led the Nextwave team, part of Highest Anti-Terrorism Effort (H.A.T.E.), against Unusual Weapons of Mass Destruction created by the Beyond Corporation where she avoided using a code name and wore a new uniform.

 During the Superhero Civil War, Rambeau was a member of Captain America's Secret Avengers, but also registered as a member of the Initiative.

 When Brother Voodoo asked for Rambeau's help in tracking down some evil sorcerers, she revealed a former relationship with Brother Voodoo to Black Cat, Hellcat, and Firestar.
 Despite her breaking it off, Voodoo still had feelings for Rambeau.
 She agreed to aid him, rekindling their relationship in the process.

 She later attended Emma Frost's birthday party in Las Vegas where she helped solve a cosmic crisis involving Frankie Raye.

 The group continued to meet partly over their support of Firestar, who had recovered from breast cancer.
 She assisted Carol Danvers, in an investigation in the Gulf of Mexico, where Rambeau indicated that she was still fearful of using her powers under the water since her traumatic experience in battle against Marrina Smallwood, and aided Iron Man in the Avengers' deep-space monitoring station against ancient Viking monsters who claimed to be the Emperor of Mars.